namoklom/alien-armageddon/README.md

 ## 📜 Backstory

-**Year: 2471**
-In the heart of the Helion Research Colony, a team of Earth’s most brilliant quantum physicists pushes the boundaries of spacetime.
-Their mission is bold: to harness interdimensional energy and save a collapsing Earth, devastated by centuries of war, ecological collapse, and vanishing resources.

-But their greatest breakthrough becomes their greatest mistake.

-The experiment backfires, tearing open a shimmering portal to an unknown alien dimension: **The Nezrion Expanse**.
-From this rift emerge creatures never before seen, beings of sleek organic tissue fused with cold, synthetic augmentations.
-They are not explorers.
-They are the **Nezrion Horde**.

-The invasion begins subtly, covert probes, strange signals, minor disappearances.
-Then, without warning, the swarm arrives.
-Earth's orbital defense fleet is wiped out in hours.
-Metropolises are leveled.
-Communication with the Moon colonies and Mars outposts ceases.
-The last known Earth defense station, **Fleet Command Omega**, sends out a final distress beacon before going silent.
+In the year 2471, nestled deep within the Helion Research Colony, Earth’s most brilliant quantum physicists embarked on a last-ditch mission to save a dying world.
+Decades of climate collapse, endless warfare, and the depletion of planetary resources had pushed civilization to the brink.
+Their goal was audacious—tap into the fabric of spacetime to draw clean, interdimensional energy from parallel universes.
+For a brief moment, hope flickered.
+The equations worked.
+The prototype activated.
+But instead of salvation, the project tore open a shimmering rift to an unknown dimension later designated as the Nezrion Expanse.

+From this breach came not energy, but a silent invasion.
+The first signs were subtle: malfunctioning satellites, lost deep-space drones, and ghost signals from beyond the stars.
+What followed was swift and catastrophic.
+Sleek, biomechanical beings poured through the rift—fused organisms enhanced with cold, synthetic augmentation.
+They were not explorers or diplomats.
+They were conquerors.
+They were the Nezrion Horde.

+Within mere hours of full breach activation, Earth's orbital defenses were annihilated.
+The coordinated attack crippled communication arrays, disrupted artificial intelligence networks, and unleashed electromagnetic storms that rendered planetary defense grids useless.
+Major cities were flattened.
+The Moon colonies went dark.
+Mars outposts, once humanity’s beacon of expansion, fell completely silent.
+Fleet Command Omega, Earth's final military bastion, issued a distress signal that looped into the void, unanswered.

-Amid the ashes and silence, a single ship reactivates: the **Aegis-X**.
-A prototype starfighter equipped with experimental weaponry and deep-space maneuvering systems.
-Its systems had been powered down for diagnostics, sparing it from the EMP storms triggered by the initial attack.
+Amidst the devastation, one ship survived—buried deep in a hangar beneath the Helion base.
+The Aegis-X, a prototype starfighter equipped with experimental weapons and high-precision maneuvering thrusters, had been offline for maintenance when the first EMP wave struck.
+By sheer chance—or fate—it escaped destruction.
+Now, reawakened in silence and surrounded by ruin, it stands as Earth’s last hope.

 You are its pilot.

-With no reinforcements coming and no command structure left, you are Earth's last line of defense.
-Armed only with your reflexes, your instincts, and an evolving arsenal, you must face wave after wave of increasingly coordinated alien forces.

-The Nezrion adapt quickly.
-From the fast and vicious **Zarnak** drones to the regenerative green **Fardumun** healers and the massive, armor-plated **Vorgulax**, they grow stronger with each wave.
-The breach is expanding.
-The enemy is learning.
-Time is running out.

-**Survive.
-Adapt.
-Overcome.**
-The future of humanity rests on your trigger finger.
+There is no chain of command.
+No allies.
+No fallback.
+Just you, your instincts, and the Aegis-X against an alien force that is not only intelligent, but adaptive.
+The Nezrion are evolving with each wave.

 ---